This king cake recipe is easier than you might think. You can celebrate Mardi Gras no matter where you live!

 - In a mixing bowl, combine the warm water, yeast and 1 Tablespoon of the granulated sugar.
 Allow to sit for 5 minutes until it blooms.
 Meanwhile, in a small saucepan over medium heat, heat the butter, 4 Tablespoons of the sugar and the salt while constantly stirring.
 Once the butter is melted, stir in the sour cream and heat to luke warm.

-- Once the yeast is active, whisk in the warm butter and sour cream mixture, the egg and 1 cup of the flour.
-Whisk until smooth.
-Using an oiled wooden spoon, mix in small amounts of the remaining flour until a soft dough is formed (about another 2 cups of flour).
+- Whisk the sour cream mixture into the yeast mixture along with the egg and 1 cup of the flour.
+Using an oiled wooden spoon, fold in small amounts of the remaining flour until a soft dough is formed (about another 2 cups of flour).
 The dough should be tacky, but not sticky.

 - Turn the dough out onto a lightly floured surface.
-With oiled hands, knead dough until elastic, about 5 to 10 minutes.
-Alternatively, use your stand mixer fitted with the dough hook to knead for 5 minutes.
-Add more flour by the teaspoon if needed.
-The dough should clear the sides of the bowl.
+With lightly floured hands, knead dough until elastic, about 5 to 10 minutes.*

-- With floured or oiled hands, shape the dough into a ball and transfer to a well-oiled bowl, flipping once to cover with oil.
+- Shape the dough into a ball and transfer to a bowl sprayed with oil, flipping the dough once to coat with oil.
 Cover tightly with plastic wrap and allow to rise in a warm, draft-free area until it has doubled in size, about 1 1/2 to 2 hours.

 For the filling: